Golden Knights rally for 5-4 win, end Stars' 7-game run - WHIZ News

 Braden Holtby, making his first appearance at T-Mobile Arena since winning the Stanley Cup with Washington in 2018, made 40 saves.
 Holtby has never won a regular-season game in Las Vegas.

-Pavelski notched the 402nd goal of his career with another power-play score for Dallas.
-He tipped home John Klingberg’s shot, pushing Dallas’ lead to two goals and bringing an end to Lehner’s night.

 But the Golden Knights weren’t going away that easily.
-Pietrangelo found the same path he used to feed Stone, to feed Marchessault, who was able to beat Holtby.
+Pietrangelo found the same path he used to feed Stone, to feed Marchessault, who was able to beat Holtby just before the end of the second.

 UP NEXT